 “They [MSD] just take the families out without letting us know.
 We go there: the TV, the fridge, the couches, the beds, everything’s gone.”

-The rumour mill and pressure on the scheme was growing towards the end of last year.
+The rumour mill and pressure on the scheme were growing towards the end of last year.
 Not only were people like Parker and Russell raising questions about it, but so were some landlords.

 Andaz said landlords also came to her with complaints about Harcourts Otahuhu.